Alert

 • 6-on-6-off shift cycle (72 hours per shift cycle)

-Total hours per shift cycle x 7 days per week / total days in shift cycle = Average hours per week
+Total regular hours per shift cycle x 7 days per week / total days on and off in shift cycle = Average hours per week

 Example: